huipingcao/CalvingDetection/README.md

 - Libraries: `pandas`, `numpy`, `scikit-learn`, `matplotlib`, `joblib`, `seaborn`, `dateutil`, `torch`

 ---
+This project focuses on detecting calving behavior in cattle using sensor data.
+It is divided into two main stages:

 ## Stage 1: Anomaly Detection
 First change all the file paths marked with